Zipcoder/reveal-slides.tcus/md/intro-to-oop-solid-principles.md

 -
 ## Dependency inversion principle (DIP)
 * **one should depend upon abstractions, not concretions**
-	* A. High-level modules should not depend on low-level modules.<br>Both should depend on abstractions.
+	* A. High-level modules should not depend on low-level modules; Both should depend on abstractions.
-	* B. Abstractions should not depend on details.<br>Details should depend on abstractions.
+	* B. Abstractions should not depend on details; Details should depend on abstractions.